lorenzsp/Project4/README.md

 and run with 2 processors as:
 mpirun -n 2 p4.x

-four txt files are generated where in each one we calculated the following quantities: mean energy;
+In folder data there are four txt files generated using the code in foldeer program each txt file contains the following quantities: mean energy;
 mean absolute magnetic moment;
 susceptibility;